 Its efforts are not in vain as the kingdom boasts a pristine environment and breathtaking views, earning its nickname as the “Last Shangri-La”.

 At the heart of Bhutan’s policies is to create an equitable and sustainable development that allows its people to enjoy a higher standard of health care, education, and social services.
 One of the focuses of this pillar is to ensure that the benefits of development was made available to all, regardless of where they lived or who they were.

 The fourth King was far-sighted and understood that a country can only benefit from a democratic government.
 He first started the process of decentralizing his power in 1998 when he created the role of Prime Minister.
 The Bhutanese questioned the necessity of this move as Bhutan under his reign had enjoyed peace and progress.
 But the Fourth King explained that power centralized on one person might be a successful regime in this generation, but not so in future generations.
 His move was unprecedented as history proved that democracy often comes at the cost of bloodshed and protest.

 Preservation of Culture

 To quote Karma Ura, Director of the Centre for Bhutan Studies “A GNH oriented society promotes a successful life-cycle of birth, living, ageing and dying.”
 From a happy childhood with good parenting, to successful living with a productive, fulfilling and enjoyable working life, to remaining vital in the golden years, to having a “good” death from a spiritual sense.
-This, in a nutshell, is what a GNH oriented life is, and till to-date the policy-makers and monarch of Bhutan is committed to not just modernizing the country, but passing legislations that cultivates happiness and economic development for one of the happiest people in the world.
+This, in a nutshell, is what a GNH oriented life is, and till to-date the policymakers and monarch of Bhutan is committed to not just modernizing the country, but passing legislation that cultivates happiness and economic development for one of the happiest people in the world.

 Watch BBC Travel Show explains Gross National Happiness here.